scsole/q-sys-plugin-template/README.md

 If you use this template and find yourself always making a particular change, pull requests and issues on GitHub are welcomed.

-All code must be formatted using the [Lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) extension.
+All workflows must pass before any pull requests can be accepted.